UK marks first anniversary of Queen Elizabeth II's death

 "I am deeply grateful, too, for the love and support that has been shown to my wife and myself during this year as we do our utmost to be of service to you all," he added.

-Commemorations will be low key on Friday, with the king -- who is at his sprawling Scottish Highland estate of Balmoral -- not expected at any official engagement.
+He and wife Camilla attended Crathie Kirk, the late monarch's place of worship near Balmoral, for private prayers and a moment of reflection.

-He and wife Camilla will attend nearby Crathie Kirk, the late queen's place of worship, for private prayers and a moment of reflection.
+Charles, dressed in a red tartan kilt, talked to well-wishers outside the church after the event.

-His mother, who was on the throne for a record-breaking 70 years, died at Balmoral aged 96 after a period of declining health.
+"I saw the funeral procession go past last year, it's a sad day for everyone," Ross Nichol, a 22-year-old student from nearby Ballater, told AFP.

-Throughout her reign she did not publicly mark her accession, as it was also the anniversary of her own father King George VI's death in 1952.
+The queen, who was on the throne for a record-breaking 70 years, died on September 8, 2022, at Balmoral aged 96 after a period of declining health.

-Last year, when she began her Platinum Jubilee year on February 6, she spent the day in private at her Sandringham estate in Norfolk, eastern England.
+Flowers were left at the gates of Balmoral, while crowds gathered at Buckingham Palace and floral tributes were also left.

-Members of the Honourable Artillery Company -- the oldest regiment in the British Army -- will fire a 62-gun salute from the Tower of London from 1:00 pm.
+Throughout her reign, the queen did not publicly mark her accession, as it was also the anniversary of her own father King George VI's death in 1952.

-Both regiments were involved in firing the Death Gun salutes to mark the queen's death, and the Proclamation salutes to mark Charles's new reign.
+Elsewhere, the king's eldest son and heir, Prince William, and his wife, Catherine, marked the anniversary at a small private service at St David's Cathedral in west Wales.

-The king's eldest son and heir, Prince William, and his wife, Catherine, will commemorate the anniversary with a small private service at St Davids Cathedral in west Wales.
+The couple posted a message on social media platform X, saying: "Today we remember the extraordinary life and legacy of Her Late Majesty Queen Elizabeth.
+We all miss you.
+W & C".

-William's estranged younger brother, Prince Harry, was in the UK for a charity event on Thursday but was not expected to meet members of his family.
+William's estranged younger brother, Prince Harry, was in the UK for a charity event and was spotted on Friday visiting his grandmother's final resting place at Windsor Castle.

-"As you know, I was unable to attend the awards last year as my grandmother passed away," Harry told the charity event.
+"As you know, I was unable to attend the awards last year as my grandmother passed away," Harry told the charity event on Thursday evening.

 "She would have been the first person to insist that I still come to be with you all instead of going to her, and that's precisely why I know exactly one year on that she is looking down on all of us tonight, happy we're together."